Apple iPhone 7 full review

 Read next: iPhone photo tips

 But what about videos?
 How do they fare on the iPhone 7?
 The good news is that unlike in the past, the Optical Image Stabilisation will work across all photo and video modes, providing users with much smoother videos whether they're filming in 1080p @ 60fps, 4K @ 30fps or 720p @ 240fps for slo-mo.
 The stabilisation is impressive, there's no doubting that, and can provide users with stable video even when walking along the road, holding the phone with one hand.
-Take a look at the short GIF below for a better idea of what we mean:

 The only real gripe that we have with regards to video on the iPhone 7 is that Apple refuses to put some kind of toggle in the Camera app that allows you to change recording modes on-the-fly.